elegant-bro/money/README.md

 );
 ```

-This is shiny declarative code, but the biggest advantage is laziness.
-No one calculation will happen until `amount` method will be called.
+This is a shiny declarative code, but the biggest advantage is laziness.
+No one calculation will happen until the `amount` method will be called.

 Using procedural implementation like [`moneyphp/money`](https://github.com/moneyphp/money)
 you have to create some sort of ugly `MoneyHelper` with static `tax` method: